What to Do with Young Kids in the Reykjavik Area

 The Animal Zoo and Family Park is a favorite stop for families with young ones.
 You’ll be able to meet (and feed and possibly pet!) all major Icelandic farm animals and wild land mammals such as foxes and reindeer as well as the ever-popular seals.

 There are not many animals native to Iceland, as the weather can be cold and inhospitable, so we cherish what we’ve got.
-This place is small, but especially charming for little kids, but even the most surly teenager should enjoy petting a reindeer!
+This place is small, but especially charming for little kids, and even the most surly teenager should enjoy petting a reindeer!

 There is an admission fee for those 5 years and up at the Animal Zoo and Family Park.